peksikeksi/electric-motor-predictive-maintenance/README.md

 ## Future Developement
 * Experiment with different strategies (augmentation, regularization...) in order to improve the waveform-based approach.
-* Try feature extraction approach
+* Try a feature extraction approach
-* Try combined/ensemble methods
+* Experiment with combined/ensemble methods

 ## References and Cool Links